-- (a) Force Primary Boot Device: The processor boots on its primary boot device. - (b) Force Secondary Boot Device: The processor boots on its secondary boot device. - (c) Force Processor On-Line: The selected processor is forced on-line.
-If successfully forced on-line, the ACTIVE or RUN indicators for the processor will be displayed on the terminal. - (d) Disable Timer: The sanity timer for the associated processor is disabled.
+(c) Force Processor On-Line: The selected processor is forced on-line.
+If successfully forced on-line, the ACTIVE or RUN indicators for the processor will be displayed on the terminal.

+(d) Disable Timer: The sanity timer for the associated processor is disabled.
 Interrupts due to timer failures cannot occur.

-(e) Maintenance Reset Function (MRF):

-The EAI circuit issues an MRF to the processor and causes an initialization of the hardware, software (DMERT Operating System), and any real-time process executing under the operating system.
+(e) Maintenance Reset Function: The EAI circuit issues an maintenance reset function to the processor and causes an initialization of the hardware, software (DMERT Operating System), and any real-time process executing under the operating system.
 A system bootstrap may occur if the boot option bit is active in the SSR during the initialization.

-(f) Input Parameter Buffer (IPB): Sixtyfour parameter bits are sent to the EAI to indicate initialization levels, inhibit functions, and configuration functions for DMERT or the application.
+(f) Input Parameter Buffer: Sixty-four parameter bits are sent to the EAI to indicate initialization levels, inhibit functions, and configuration functions for DMERT or the application.